NE0N0US/deno-proxy-raiku/README.md

 ### URL Parameters
 - `url`: original resource URL
 - `headers`: request headers to overwrite
-- `delheaders`: names of request headers to delete (in addition to: `['Cache-Control', 'Pragma', 'If-Modified-Since', 'If-None-Match', 'Referer']`)
+- `delheaders`: names of request headers to delete (in addition to: `['Cache-Control', 'Pragma', 'If-Modified-Since', 'If-None-Match', 'Host', 'Origin', 'Referer']`)
 - `resheaders`: response headers to overwrite (in addition to: `{'Access-Control-Allow-Origin': '*'}`)
 - `delresheaders`: names of response headers to delete
 - `timeout`: milliseconds to abort request after